vincent-peugnet/carnet-video/README.md

 # Carnet Video

-Movie clip notebook static site generator.

-Generate a Web interface for a database of movie clips.
+This is a custom static site generator coded for the website: <https://vincent.club1.fr/carnet-video/>

+It produce a movie clip notebook accessible from the Web from a folder containing videos file and JSON metadata.
-Management is done thanks to an interactive CLI.
+Management is done thanks to an interactive CLI (this get close to a TUI)

-It goes allong with some scripts to capture the video clips from movies.
+It goes allong with some scripts to capture the video clips from movies using MPV plugins.
 See [CAPTURE.md](CAPTURE.md), for more info about this part.

+## ⚠️ limitation

+Currently the **HTML templates are hardcoded in french** (home page is hardcoded too).
+It's done like this as I'm the only user of this tool.
+If you're interested in using it, please contact me at <vincent+carnet@club1.fr>.
+It may be motivating enough for me to find a way to include other users !

 ## Setup